syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img20.png)

-The above screen shot shows tree grid render with column customization
+The above screenshot shows TreeGrid rendered with customized column.

-## Column object
+## Get Column Object

-The column object which consists the list of columns available in TreeGrid can be retrieved using the [`getColumnByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyheadertext "getColumnByHeaderText") and [`getColumnByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyfield "getColumnByField") methods.In the method `getColumnByHeaderText` the header text defined for the column should be passed as the method parameter while in the method `getColumnByField` the column field name should be passed as method parameter.
+The column object which consists the list of columns available in TreeGrid and we can get the particular column details by using the [`getColumnByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyheadertext "getColumnByHeaderText") and [`getColumnByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyfield "getColumnByField") methods.

-To fetch the column index using the column field name, the method [`getColumnIndexByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnindexbyfield "getColumnIndexByField") should be called with field name as parameter.
-And to retrieve the datasource field name assigned to a column by using the column header text the method [`getFieldNameByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getfieldnamebyheadertext "getFieldNameByHeaderText") should be called.
+Similarly we can get the column index by using the [`getColumnIndexByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnindexbyfield "getColumnIndexByField") method.
+To use this method we have to pass the field name as parameter.
+And we can get the field name of the column by using its `HeaderText` value by using [`getFieldNameByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getfieldnamebyheadertext "getFieldNameByHeaderText") method.